PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Which Keyword Research Tools Do You Regularly Use?

 Answer: Any keyword research tool like; Ahrefs, SEMrush, Moz, Google Keyword Planner, Answer the Public, Ubersuggest, Long Tail Pro, and Spyfu will do just fine.
-Keywords are an essential part to a successful campaign, so if they don’t use any, it might be time to move on.
+Keywords are an essential part of a successful campaign, so if they don’t use any, it might be time to move on.

 Are There Any Other Tools Or Platforms You Use While Running Campaigns?